 Understanding Flexibinding & Other Binding Styles

-At Imago, we welcome questions from our clients such as “What is a Flexiboind Book?”, because it means we are able to discuss in detail all of the options available for their project.
-It can up other questions around their project as we may be able to suggest alternative binding styles if they are more suitable, cost-effective, and easier to achieve.
+At Imago, we welcome questions from our clients such as “What is a Flexibound Book?”, because it means we are able to discuss in detail all of the options available for their project.
+It can bring up other questions around their project as we may be able to suggest alternative binding styles if they are more suitable, cost-effective, and easier to achieve.

 What The Infographic Covers

 We wanted to cover as much as possible about what flexibound books are and how they are made, so with this in mind, we’ve created an infographic that visualises the binding process, materials, and techniques involved in flexibinding.